FREQUENTLY ASKED QUESTIONS

 Q: Can I wear jewellery and my watch?

-A: To observed proper Kyudo etiquette and culture, a practitoner should not be wearing additional items other than the uniform and equipment.
+A: To observe proper Kyudo etiquette and culture, a practitoner should not be wearing additional items other than the uniform and equipment.
 Also, due the physical nature of kyudo, wearing jewellery and watches can be dangerous.
 Therefore, you must remove these items before you start class.
 This would include necklaces, earrings, rings and jewellery fastened to any external body parts.
 If for some physical reason, you are unable to remove them, please show the instructor before the start of the class.

 Q: Are there rules and procedures that should be followed?